saucelabs/sauce-docs/docs/visual/e2e-testing/settings.md

 ---
-id: notification-settings
+id: settings
-title: Notification Settings for Visual E2E Testing
+title: Settings for Visual E2E Testing
-sidebar_label: Notification Settings
+sidebar_label: Settings
 ---

+import useBaseUrl from '@docusaurus/useBaseUrl';

 Learn about the different notifications that are available when a test run is completed.
 Notifications are only sent out when UI changes are found so users are not swamped with emails.